inmanta/inmanta-core/docs/administrators/auth.rst

    Click on inmantaso-dedicated to edit the dedicated scope and mappers.

 Add a mapper to add custom claims to the issued tokens for the API client type.
-Click on adding a new mapper.
+Click on adding a new mapper and select By Configuration.

 .. figure:: /administrators/images/kc_mappers.png
    :width: 100%